-The recording field has three buttons:
+The recording field has four buttons:

 - Record The Record button is used to immediately create a new record and start recording.
 The new record is placed in memory immediately after the last one.
 The recording stops when the memory is exhausted, or when the Record button is pressed again.
-The recording parameters, such as number and types of values recorded, sampling frequency...etc. must be adjusted prior to starting the recording. - Auto-Rec The Auto-Rec button is used to place the instrument in or out of the Auto-Rec mode.
-In the Auto-Rec mode the instrument stays dormant, sampling at a low 8 Hz frequency, as long as it does not detect an acceleration value higher than an adjustable threshold.
-When the acceleration threshold goes over the threshold the instrument wakes up and starts recording, using the recording parameters in effect in the instrument's configuration.
-When the acceleration value goes below the set threshold for an adjustable amount of time the recording goes stops and the instrument back to sleep. saving its batterv.
-When the Auto-Rec mode is selected, the instrument will first wait for a period of inactivity (a period where the acceleration is below the set threshold for the set amount of time), before arming itself.
-Once armed, it will then wait for the acceleration signal to rise above the set threshold before starting the first recording.
+The recording parameters, such as number and types of values recorded, sampling frequency...etc. must be adjusted prior to starting the recording. - The Auto-Rec button is used to place the instrument in or out of the Auto-Rec mode.
+In the Auto-Rec mode the instrument stays dormant, sampling the acceleration in the background, as long as it does not detect an acceleration value higher than an adjustable threshold.
+When the acceleration value goes over the threshold the instrument wakes up and starts recording, using the recording parameters in effect in the instrument's configuration.
+When the acceleration value goes and stays below the threshold for a set length of time, the recordina stops and the instrument aoes to sleep.
+When the Auto-Rec mode is selected, the instrument will first wait for the acceleration signal to rise above the set threshold before starting the first recording.
 The next period of inactivity will stop the recording, and so on until the user exits the Auto-Rec mode, or the memory is exhausted.
-A new record is created every time activity is detected.
+A new record is created every time activity the threshold is passed and the instrument is not already recording.